amplication/docs/docs/getting-started/generated-app.md

 # The Generated Service

-When you use Amplication to create your backend service, we automatically generate a codebase that follows best practices for software development and is fully functionable, human-readable and editable.
+When you use Amplication to create your backend service, we automatically generate a codebase that follows best practices for software development and is fully functional, human-readable, and editable.

 Some of the key features of our generated backend services include: